manuonda/java-project/tutorials/multithreading/Readme.md

 ```

 Measure the execution time for each request to compare performance.

+### 7. Conclusion

+In this repository, you have in code how to process millions of records in batches using Spring Boot and `CompletableFuture` for parallel processing.
+This technique can significantly improve the performance of your application by leveraging the power of multithreading.

 ### 8 Links
 [Spring Boot - Multithreading | Process Millions of Records in Batches | Hands-on Example ](https://www.youtube.com/watch?v=qaSBljS6SZk&t=1519s)